 Michael Cimino is stealing hearts as Victor Salazar!
 Just days after Love, Victorpremiered on Hulu, its leading man landed onto the scene with a splash.

 While he got his big-screen break in the 2019 flick Annabelle Comes Home, it's Love, Victorthat's sure to make him a household name, and with the show's season two renewal, fans have even more to look forward to.

-The 20-year-old actor brings charm, heart and sincerity to his role as a gay teenager struggling to find himself and come out to his religious family.
+The 20-year-old actor brought charm, heart and sincerity to his role as a gay teenager struggling to find himself and come out to his religious family.

 "I definitely want [viewers] to know that Victor is outgoing and kind and also kind of a fixer.
 He always puts other people’s issues over his own," Cimino recently told ET's Leanne Aguilera of his character.
 "But also, at the same token, this is a story about his journey of self-discovery."

-It's not just his acting chops that will make viewers fall in love, though.
+It's not just his acting chops that made viewers fall in love, though.
 Keep reading for five more reasons that make Cimino the breakout star of the summer.